• Skip to main content

 Does my insurer offer a FORTIFIED endorsement?

-Most insurance companies in Alabama offer a FORTIFIED endorsement to their policyholders.
-Other states where FORTIFIED endorsements are known to be offered are North Carolina and Mississippi.
+Insurance companies in several states offer a FORTIFIED endorsement to their policyholders.
+States where FORTIFIED endorsements are known to be offered are Alabama, Louisiana, North Carolina, Oklahoma, and Mississippi.
 Please contact your insurance agent for specific details.

 How much coverage does the endorsement usually provide?